-- Our ILPs will be reviewed at least termly by class teachers in consultation with the SENDCO. - o ILPs will be produced, held and evaluated using Provision Mapper.
+- Our ILPs will be reviewed at least termly by class teachers in consultation with the SENDCO. - o ILPs will be produced, held, and evaluated using Provision Mapper.

 ILPs will be accompanied by a One Page Passport/Profile of the child.
 This will be holistic in its view of the child.
-It will include likes, dislikes and information about family as well as hopes and wishes for the future.
-This will be used in school by anyone who is working with an individual to get to know them quicker and more holistically which benefits the relationship and specifically the child.
+It will include likes, dislikes, as well as hopes and wishes for the future.
+This will be used in school by anyone who is working with the child allowing staff to get to know them quickly and more holistically, which will benefit the relationship and specifically the child.
 An example is included in the Appendix (although individual copies may vary in design).